CREATE A CONNECTION TO YOUR BACNET SERVER

 mqtt-eco.thingpark.com

-depends on which platform you logged in but you can find the hosts above. - Port: Use the associated server port, e.g.,
+, depending on the platform you are logged into. - Port: Use the associated server port, e.g.,

 8883